JamesByers/GA-SEA-DAT2/README.md

 * The why's and how's of a good question ([slides](slides/02-experimental-design-and-pandas.pdf))
 * Types of datasets ([slides](slides/02-experimental-design-and-pandas.pdf))
 * Write a research question with raw data (exercise)
-* Datascience workflow steps 2.
+* Data science workflow steps 2.
 Acquire and 3.
-Parse
+Understand the data
 * Acquire and Understand data with Pandas
 	* Pandas concepts ([slides](slides/02-experimental-design-and-pandas.pdf))
 	* Pandas codealong ([notebook](notebooks/02_numpy_and_pandas.ipynb))